 I don’t know if this happens to you, but I wake up thinking about recipes and food!
 Lol!
 I have visions of tacos, salsa and homemade tortillas.
 That’s how new recipes are born because I am hungry!
 Of course my eyes are always bigger than my stomach and get full after two tacos.

-Get Into The Habit!
+Get Into the Habit!

 Get into the habit of preparing salsas and sauces ahead of time.
 Like most cooks, I have certain staple ingredients that I try to keep in my pantry and refrigerator all of the time.
 Fresh and dried ingredients, such as produce, dried chiles and spices are always available in my kitchen.
 Homemade red and green salsa varieties are prepared ahead and stored in glass canning jars.
 I have not learned the art of canning, but I will soon!